 Introduction

-India has emerged as a rapidly growing hub for medical device manufacturing, producing a wide range of diagnostic, therapeutic, and life-support technologies used in hospitals, diagnostic centres, operating theatres, and emergency care settings.
+India has emerged as a rapidly growing hub for medical device manufacturing.
+These devices are used in hospitals, diagnostic centres, and emergency care settings.

-Over the past decade, Indian manufacturers have moved beyond basic device production and are increasingly integrating digital technologies, automation, artificial intelligence, and connected healthcare platforms into modern medical equipment.
+Over the past decade, Indian manufacturers have moved beyond basic production.
+Today, they integrate digital technologies, AI, and connected healthcare platforms.

 Supported by government initiatives such as Make in India, PLI schemes for medical devices, and growing healthcare infrastructure, the Indian medical device industry continues to expand.
 This growth is part of the broader transformation of India’s medical device industry and market trends.
 Government initiatives such as the PLI scheme for medical devices have accelerated manufacturing.